Checkpoints

 Looker is a modern data platform in Google Cloud that lets you analyze and visualize your data interactively.
 You can use Looker to do in-depth data analysis, integrate insights across different data sources, build actionable data-driven workflows, and create custom data applications.

-In this lab, you will learn how to create and update SQL derived tables to generate dynamic values and address multiple use cases.
+In this lab, you learn how to create and update SQL derived tables to generate dynamic values and address multiple use cases.

 Read these instructions.
 Labs are timed and you cannot pause them.
-The timer, which starts when you click Start Lab, shows how long Google Cloud resources will be made available to you.
+The timer, which starts when you click Start Lab, shows how long Google Cloud resources are made available to you.

 This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
 It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.